Share in one command

 For more detailed documentation, visit our documentation.

-brew install umbra-yurei/brew/cruma-tunnel
+brew install --cask umbra-yurei/brew/cruma

 cruma